 HOW TO ZERO YOUR AIMPOINT® SIGHT

-Place the firearm in a safe condition prior to handling or making any of the exercises demonstrated below.
+Place the firearm in a safe condition prior to handling or performing any of the actions demonstrated below.

 1. Set up the target at 25 meters.

 2. Place firearm in solid rest and center dot on the target.